 6. Bubble Tent, Limestone Coast

 A sea of stars will bid you goodnight from the see-through Bubble Tent at Coonawarra Bush Holiday Park.
-Albeit a quirky, new take on the glamping experience, these tents are fully temperature controlled, so city slickers can comfortably enjoy nature without the critters!
-There are adjoining ensuites and uninterrupted views of the neighbouring vineyards…all that’s needed is some wine and a starry night.
+Albeit a quirky, new take on the glamping experience, these tents are allow city slickers to comfortably enjoy nature without the critters!
+With uninterrupted views of the neighbouring vineyards…all that’s needed is some wine and a starry night.

 7. Tanunda Discovery Parks, Barossa